 Boil water and put wheat bulgur and stir.
 Let it cook over medium heat until all the liquid is absorbed.
 Let it sit for 15-20 minutes.
 Meanwhile, wash the parsley thoroughly in a colander under running water to eliminate any dust and other impurities.
 Keep it aside to drain well.
 Wash tomato cumber and onion and chop them finely.
 Mix all the veggies in wheat bulgur and add olive oil, lemon juice, and salt.
 Enjoy and eat with Intention, Responsibility, and Confidence!

 Note: This salad tastes better if you refrigerate it for a couple of hours before consuming it.

 NutriPledge Food Health Rating profile and therapeutic health benefits

-This food is rated as a Green-Yellow dot, healthy meal replacer in our food rating system due to the following healthy qualities, which are known to promote positive health and wellbeing if consumed within daily needs as a part of a healthy diet and lifestyle:
+This tabouli salad is rated as Green-Yellow Dot, a healthy meal in our food rating system (Food Coach) due to the following healthy qualities known to promote positive health and wellbeing.

 - Moderate in calories per serving